-Fiscal year 2019-20 was highlighted by an unprecedented opportunity to expand online instructional services during a pandemic which resulted in significant investment in technology access and an extensive technology lending program.
-Commitment by the District continues with improvement to facilities on all campuses while monitoring safety concerns and ensuring resource conservation and utility budget sustainability.
+Fiscal year 2020-21 was highlighted by the continued opportunity to expand online instructional services as the pandemic situation continued.
+A continued investment in technology access and an extensive technology lending program provided the platform for continued success with remote learning during the pandemic.
+Commitment by the District continues with improvement to facilities on all campuses while monitoring safety concerns and ensuring resource conservation and sustainability.
 Through a continual active budgeting model, the District was able to maintain capital investments and continue to prioritize student-centered initiatives.
 The District continues to demonstrate the ability to maintain financial stability in financially challenging times and still emphasize completing the strategic plan initiatives.

-The graphs and information on the following pages provide further detail on the 2019-20 fiscal year.
+The graphs and information on the following pages provide further detail on the 2020-21 fiscal year.